AnyLog-co/documentation/bucket data management.md

 #Step 8 - get file metadata
 get bucket file info where group = my_group and name = my-bucket and key = test2.txt

-#Step 9 - drop/delete bucket (note that you cannot delete a non-empty bucket. to delete non-empty bucket, set deleteAllFiles = true)
+#Step 9 - drop/delete bucket (note that you cannot delete a non-empty bucket. to delete non-empty bucket, set delete_all = true)
-bucket drop where group = my_group and name = my-bucket and deleteAllFiles = false bucket drop where group = my_group and name = my-bucket and deleteAllFiles = true
+bucket drop where group = my_group and name = my-bucket and delete_all = false
+bucket drop where group = my_group and name = my-bucket and delete_all = true
 ```